krishraghuram/SublimeFrequency/Readme.md

-# Readme.md

-This is a simple sublime text plugin that shows the frequency of lines
+This is a simple sublime Text 3 plugin that shows the frequency of each line in a document

 For example running this plugin on the following will result in,